-Nature for All is LINK’s equality, diversity, and inclusion (EDI) project that is supported by the National Lottery Heritage Fund as a response to LINK’s member survey conducted in 2021.
+Nature for All is LINK’s equality, diversity, and inclusion (EDI) project as a response to LINK’s member survey conducted in 2021 where member organisations reported to have medium to low confidence levels in EDI, including recording diversity data.

-Nature for All aims to build inclusion and diversity in Scotland’s environment sector, working with LINK member organisations to provide them with the confidence, skills, and knowledge to able to increase the diversity and equality of those who want to be part of Scotland’s voice for the environment.
+Nature for All aims to use active inclusion to enhance diversity in Scotland’s environment sector, working with LINK member organisations to provide them with the confidence, skills, and knowledge to able to increase diversity of Scotland’s voice for the environment.

 The project will develop online resources as well as online and face-to-face training, freely available through LINK’s website.
 These resources will be designed to equip LINK member bodies with the information and skills they need for their journey with EDI.
 These will be led by LINK’s EDI Officer, with support from member bodies and organisations, such as CEMVO.